zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-with-app-protect.md

 ## Run App Protect in Debug Mode

-When you set the Ingress Controller to use debug mode, the setting also applies to the App Protect module.
+When you set the Ingress Controller to use debug mode, the setting also applies to the App Protect WAF module.
 See  [Running NGINX in the Debug Mode]({{< relref "troubleshooting/troubleshoot-ingress-controller.md#running-nginx-in-the-debug-mode" >}}) for instructions.

 ## Known Issues

-When using the Ingress Controller with the App Protect module, the following issues have been reported.
+When using the Ingress Controller with the App Protect WAF module, the following issues have been reported.
 The occurrence of these issues is commonly related to a higher number of Ingress Resources with App Protect being enabled in a cluster.

 When you make a change that requires NGINX to apply a new configuration, the Ingress Controller reloads NGINX automatically.
-Without the App Protect module enabled, usual reload times are around 150ms.
-If App Protect module is enabled and is being used by any number of Ingress Resources, these reloads might take a few seconds instead.
+Without the App Protect WAF module enabled, usual reload times are around 150ms.
+If App Protect WAF module is enabled and is being used by any number of Ingress Resources, these reloads might take a few seconds instead.

 ### NGINX Configuration Skew